panoplymedia/challenges/log_processing/README.md

 java -jar target\scala-2.12\log_processing-assembly-0.0.1.jar "C:\Users\You\code\challenges\log_processing\src\test\resources\sample"
 ```
 Some Spark output will be displayed.
 Wait for the input prompt to appear.
 It looks like "> ".
-You can query the dataset by entering Spark SQL at the prompt and hitting enter.
+You can query the dataset by entering Spark SQL queries at the prompt and hitting enter.
 The table to select from is 'delivered'.
 To exit, type 'quit'

 ## Querying the byte ranges